 However, there are ways you can improve the appearance of heat damaged hair and ways to prevent further damage!

-If you suspect your hair is becoming heat damaged, the best thing you can do is not apply more heat tools, and keep your hair as covered as possible in the sun!
+If you suspect your hair is becoming heat damaged, the best thing you can do for hair care is to not apply more heat tools, and keep your hair as covered as possible in the sun!
 Regularly trim the split ends off and take good care of the regrowth with moisture, a good Leave In Conditioner and regular hair mask application.

 However, sometimes one wants and needs to use a little heat!
 We do love our diffusers after all!